Tips from the Kentucky Humane Society's Free Pet Help Line, 502-509-4PET

 - Be careful of asphalt.
 Asphalt or metal surfaces can get extremely hot in the summer and can burn paws and reflect heat back on your pet.
 Pet owners can help avoid burns by choosing other surfaces to walk on or by walking their pets in the morning or evening.
 Test the surface by placing your hand just above the ground.

 - Just like humans, some dogs and cats get sunburn.
 If you’re considering shaving your pet this summer, make sure to leave at least an inch of hair.
 This will help protect your pet from the sun’s dangerous rays.
-Animals with short, light-colored coats can get sunburned.
+Animals with short, light-colored coats can easily get sunburned.
 Veterinarians can recommend appropriate sunscreens for pets.

 - Provide “kiddie pools” or sprinklers.
 Some dogs love to swim, just like humans.
 Kiddie pools or sprinklers will keep them safe from drowning and will also provide refreshing, fun activities to their day.